BrentPease1/pease-lab/content/authors/kelseedodd/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Southern Illinois University - SI Bridges
+- name: Southern Illinois University
   url: https://www.siu.edu/
-- name: SI Bridges to Baccalaureate
+- name: SI Bridges to Baccalaureate Program
   url: https://sibridges.siu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Kelsee Dodd is an undergraduate student studying black bears.
-Her project uses a [iNaturalist](https://www.inaturalist.org/) to study the spatial patterns of American black bear coat colors.
-Kelsee also contributes to our Sounds of Nature project.
-In her free time, she loves to do wildlife photography and hike.
-Kelsee joined our lab through the Southern Illinois University Bridges to Baccalaureate program - an NIH funded project supporting science research training and professional development for underserved community college students.
-To learn more about the SI Bridges program, visit their [website](https://sibridges.siu.edu/).
+bio: Kelsee Dodd is an undergraduate student studying black bear ecology.

 # Interests to show in About widget
 interests: